microsoft/surface-duo-app-samples/PhotoEditor/README.md

 The SurfaceDuoLayout element of the [DualScreen-Layout](https://docs.microsoft.com/dual-screen/android/api-reference/dualscreen-layout?tabs=java) package is the key to developing applications on the Surface Duo.
 This layout provides different attributes for single-screen and dual-screen views, and example usage can be seen in [activity_main.xml](app/src/main/res/layout/activity_main.xml).

 NOTE: When defining landscape and portrait orientations for the dual-screen view, the two screens are treated as one.
 That means the dual-screen landscape orientation is when the single-screen orientation would be considered portrait (shown below) and vice versa.
+For more tips, check out [this](https://devblogs.microsoft.com/surface-duo/introducing-dual-screen-layouts-android/) blog post.

 ![Dual-screen landscape view](screenshots/dual_screen_landscape.png)